manifestival/manifestival/README.md

 [![Build Status](https://travis-ci.org/manifestival/manifestival.svg?branch=master)](https://travis-ci.org/manifestival/manifestival)

-Manipulate unstructured Kubernetes resources loaded from a manifest.
+Manifestival is a library for manipulating a set of unstructured Kubernetes resources.
+Essentially, it enables you to toss a "bag of YAML" at a k8s cluster.

-Manifestival is sort of like using `kubectl` from within your Go app at runtime.
-You can load a manifest of resources, optionally transform/filter them, and then apply/delete them to/from your k8s cluster.
+It's sort of like embedding a simplified `kubectl` in your Go application.
+You can load a manifest of resources from a variety of sources, optionally transform/filter those resources, and then apply/delete them to/from your k8s cluster.

 See [CHANGELOG.md](CHANGELOG.md)